 - Culture Clash: Much of the humor comes from Xiaoyao's modern-ish blunt-spoken outlook colliding with the complicated Confucian rules of the ancient Chinese setting.

-- Deadly Decadent Court: As you might expect from a comedy / drama set in ancient China, backstabbing, assassination, and betrayal abound under a thin layer of courtly decorum.
+- Decadent Court: As you might expect from a comedy / drama set in ancient China, backstabbing, assassination, and betrayal abound under a thin layer of courtly decorum.

 - Evil Chancellor: Grand Preceptor Xie relentlessly murdered, maimed, tortured, and mutilated his way into his current position of power, and has no intention of stopping now.